The SR-72 – a new Blackbird?

-The SR-71 Blackbird, the fastest air breathing jet that has ever flown was a masterpiece at its time of introduction in 1966.
-But now, almost 50 years later, the creater of the Blackbird – Lockheed Martin’s Skunkworks – might be building the next generation Blackbird.
+The SR-71 Blackbird, the fastest air-breathing jet ever flown, was a masterpiece when it was introduced in 1966.
+But now, almost 50 years later, the creator of the Blackbird – Lockheed Martin’s Skunkworks – may be building the next-generation Blackbird.
 Its current name is SR-72.
-And even though not very much is known about this top-secret project, information has been leaked and given out.
-The attention the aircraft has received was high, not surprising given that its top speed is believed to be as high as Mach 6.0.
+Although not much is known about this top-secret project, some information has been leaked and officially released.
+The attention the aircraft has received was high, not surprising given that its top speed is believed to reach Mach 6.0.

 The successor of the Blackbird